-Every aspect of your board impacts how it surfs, from the control provided by the fin to the stability offered by the board’s length and thickness.
+Every aspect of your surfboard impacts how it surfs, from the control provided by the fins to the stability offered by the board’s length and thickness and overall shape.

-One of the biggest things impacting performance is the board’s rails.
+One of the biggest things impacting performance is the surfboard’s rails.

-Understanding how these work and what you need to look for can make it easier to choose your next high-performance board.
+Understanding how the rails of a surfboard work and what you need to look for in a new surfboard can make it easier to choose your next high-performance surfboard, fish, or longboard.

 What are Surfboard Rails?